 Viewer response: The anticipated reaction from viewers based on their perception of the change.
-The response of viewer groups to a project's change to the visual setting is based on two factors: (1) viewer sensitivity to visual change, and (2) viewer exposure to those visual changes.
+The response viewer groups may have to a project's change to the visual setting is based on two factors: (1) viewer sensitivity to visual change, and (2) viewer exposure to those visual changes.